Beats Studio Buds outpace AirPods and Galaxy Buds with a bevy of great features | CNN Underscored

 The Studio Buds deliver a lot to like within a superbly comfortable build that strikes a balance in terms of compatibility and features.
 At $149.99 there’s quite a bit of value here.

 A robust energetic audio mix pairs with long battery life, fast pairing for Android or iOS and a portable design.
 You also get three colors, which is a step beyond AirPods or AirPods Pro.
-The star here though is really a comfortable design that lets you forget about the buds themselves and focus on the music.
+The star here, though, is really a comfortable design that lets you forget about the buds themselves and focus on the music.

 Studio Buds fit more comfortably and sound better than AirPods or Galaxy Buds.
 They also offer fast pairing with Android or iOS while mixing in other features that these don’t offer (ANC, Transparency and support for Spatial Audio).
 It’s worth paying less (with AirPods at $159.99) or a bit more (with Galaxy Buds at $129.99) for a well-rounded experience.
-Those who want strong Active Noise Cancellation will need to look at AirPods Pro, Galaxy Buds Pro, Jabra Elite 75T or Sony WF-100XM4.
+Those who want strong ANC will need to look at AirPods Pro, Galaxy Buds Pro, Jabra Elite 75t or Sony WF-100XM4.
 These earbuds are also great for workouts — strong sound and a comfortable design make these excel here.

 Beats Studio Buds are available for preorder now at $149.99 and will ship on June 24.